What is Viva Topics?

 Topic cards can provide information on associated people and resources.
 This means that, instead of searching through different silos, you can easily find out where to look and who to talk to for more information about a topic.

-How to tell which Topics are system generated (Suggested) from those that have been edited and are Published
+How to determine which topics are system generated (suggested) from those that have been edited by a user and are published

 Published topics have been edited by a knowledge manager or a user with edit permissions.

 Why external content from Wikipedia can appear as descriptions on topics